R-Hertel/tetmag/doc/usage/installation.rst

 For this feature, the system requires a CUDA-capable GPU, and the CUDA SDK must be installed.
 By deault, ``tetmag`` runs on the CPU.
 The GPU option is activated by adding an entry ``solver type = gpu`` in an input file, as discussed in the :ref:`examples <example1>` section.

 Although ubuntu offers repository packages for CUDA (:code:`apt-get install nvidia-cuda-toolkit`), it is preferable to install a CUDA version provided the NVIDIA website.
-We recommend using version 10.2 or higher, and specifically `CUDA v11.8 <https://developer.nvidia.com/cuda-11-8-0-download-archive>`_ .
-We have encountered some difficulties with the most recent version, CUDA 12, which are probably due to incompatibilities with other dependencies.
-For the moment, it is therefore not recommended to use CUDA 12 for simulations with ``tetmag``.
+We recommend using version 10.2 or higher.
 The NVIDIA site from which the CUDA Toolkit can be downloaded provides a simple installer and `detailed installation instructions <https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html>`_.
 Note that the system must be rebooted after the installation process.

 tetmag compilation
 ------------------